 Start with keywords and marketing strategy.
 Then set your daily budget.
 I recommend starting with something low around $15-20 a day so that your cost doesn't get out of hand.

 Then you create your ad.
 This is the next part of the equation.
 You can have great keywords, but if your ads are garbage, you won't do well.
 You are going to pay more, and your conversions won't be that good.
 You have to understand all these pieces fit together.

 Think of It As A Whole

 If you have a sound plan, then you can see every step from the beginning to the end.
 You become more agile in the paid search marketplace when you have a solid plan.

 I know that there is hope out there for hoteliers.
 If-and-only-if, you begin to think of this as a whole process.
 Once that happens, your work gets a heck of a lot easier.
 What I mean by this is that you need to ensure that your AdWords Campaign is in sync.

 Your keywords need to match your ad groups.
 Your ad groups should take the customers to relevant landing pages.
 You have to ensure that everything is good to go on your website.
 If you have this in place, then your conversions should come in.

 A conversion is when a user performs the action that you want them to take.
 For most of you, this is clicking on your booking button.
 (Google tracks that click when you install a snippet of code on your website).

 I Get It, Now What?

-Paid search can also be a great thing for people that are “looking to test out the waters.”
-As you are starting out, you can throttle your spend up, or down from the comfort of your desk.
+Paid search can also be an excellent thing for people that are "looking to test out the waters."
+As you are starting, you can throttle your spending up or down from the comfort of your desk.
 You can advertise with as much or as little as you want.